 Suffice it to say; protein is an essential nutrient.
 It’s what helps us to build and maintain muscle and other organs and tissues.

-Meat and seafood are both excellent sources of protein.
-They are considered complete proteins, as they contain all of the essential amino acids (the building blocks of protein) that we need on a daily basis.
+Meat and seafood are both excellent sources of protein and are known as complete proteins, as they contain all of the essential amino acids (the building blocks of protein) that we need on a daily basis.

 While I do recommend a lower-meat diet, good-quality halal meat can be a great addition to a mostly plant-based diet.

-Unfortunately, not all halal meat is created equally.
+Unfortunately, not all halal meat is trustworthy.
 Do your research and be sure you are buying clean and sustainably-raised meat.

 - Meat – poultry, beef, lamb